THE PARICHEHR SHAHABI-NABAVI

 How to Donate

-On the memo line put Parichehr Shahabi-Nabavi Memorial fund.
+Checks made payable to The OU Foundation will be accepted.
+On the memo line include the note: Parichehr Shahabi-Nabavi Memorial fund.

 3200 Marshall Avenue, Suite 290